Reopening Updates for Businesses and Workplaces Impacted by COVID-19

 The nature of COVID-19 disease spread is dynamic.
 There are five key health indicators that the City uses to monitor the level of COVID-19 in our community and assess the ability of our health care system to respond to the pandemic.
 These indicators are not an on/off switch for reopening, but allow public health experts to consider various policy changes and make recommendations during each stage of the City’s reopening plan.
 This means the City must continuously re-evaluate direction to keep San Franciscans safe.

 Under the State order, more restrictive local orders based on local conditions may remain in place and must be followed.
 The table below addresses certain business types where additional clarification may be helpful and provides updates and links to detailed guidance from the SF City Attorney and SF Department of Public Health where available.

-Businesses can apply for no-cost, expedited permits to share space for business operations like seating, dining, or retail.
+Businesses can apply for no-cost, expedited permits to share space for business operations like seating, dining, retail, or music and entertainment.